Table of Contents

 For older adults, a fall at home can be life changing.

 Recovery is harder in winter.
-Mobility declines faster.
+Mobility can decline quickly.
 Confidence drops.
-People begin to limit their movement, which can increase risk later on.
+People begin limiting their movement, which can increase risk later on.

-This is often why families start worrying more about parents during the winter months.
+This is often why families begin worrying more about parents during the winter months.
 The concern is grounded in reality.
 The environment truly does change.

 Preventing winter falls at home usually does not require major renovations.
 It is about noticing small risks and addressing them before they cause harm.